soundpress/RulesOfNYC/docs/c16/index.rst

          (B) Even if the occupant fails to file an answer, the Loft Board may issue an order granting access.

-      (iv) A finding by the Loft Board of failure by the owner to comply with any of the notice provisions of 29 RCNY § 2-01(g) or a finding by the Loft Board that an occupant has unreasonably withheld access may be the basis for a civil penalty in accordance with 29 RCNY § 2-11.1 of the Loft Board rules for each violation of the notice provisions, or the unreasonable denial of access to the unit.
+      (iv) A finding by the Loft Board of failure by the owner to comply with any of the notice provisions of 29 RCNY § 2-01(g) or a finding by the Loft Board that an occupant has unreasonably withheld access may be the basis for a civil penalty in accordance with 29 RCNY § 2-11.1 for each violation of the notice provisions, or the unreasonable denial of access to the unit.

-      The necessary and reasonable cost of bringing and pursuing a Loft Board access proceeding that results in a finding that a residential occupant has unreasonably withheld access, including the labor or other costs incurred by the owner because access was unreasonably denied, may be included in the owner's application for code compliance rent adjustment as an allowable cost to be allocated to such occupant's residential unit, as provided for in 29 RCNY § 2-01(l)(1) of these rules.
+      The necessary and reasonable cost of bringing and pursuing a Loft Board access proceeding that results in a finding that a residential occupant has unreasonably withheld access, including the labor or other costs incurred by the owner because access was unreasonably denied, may be included in the owner's application for code compliance rent adjustment as an allowable cost to be allocated to such occupant's residential unit, as provided for in 29 RCNY § 2-01(l)(1).

       (v) The failure of an occupant to comply with a Loft Board order regarding access may be grounds for eviction of that occupant in a proceeding brought before a court of competent jurisdiction.